 Unfortunately, angry, disgruntled women who are in fact guilty of severe parental alienation have found a sympathetic ear in the domestic violence community.
 Domestic violence groups have been successful in making domestic violence a crime and thus reducing its frequency.
 In most states, it is against the law for men to hit women, nor can women hit men without the possibility of being arrested.
 Interestingly, it is still allowed that adults may hit children.
 Hitting children is also domestic violence, but unfortunately, we haven’t progressed that far in our consciousness.

-In an article in Newsweek, journalist Sara Childress stated, “It is…hard to fathom how a judge could award custody to a parent accused of abuse.”
+In an article in Newsweek, journalist Sara Childress stated, “It is… hard to fathom how a judge could award custody to a parent accused of abuse.”
 Fortunately, the logic and rules of evidence that are necessary to remove a child from a seriously psychologically disturbed parent are extensive.
 Judges don’t just wake up in a bad mood, disregard all evidence, and say, “Let me take a child away from a good mother.”
 This makes for good drama, but not good logic.
 (Childress, Newsweek, October 2006)

 The mendacity of non-thinking people creates a maelstrom of trouble in sorting out what is true.
 Too many members of the domestic violence community will assume that an accusation or allegation is true.
 Many do not understand the standard of evidence that is needed to turn an allegation into proof.
-The irony is that unthinking members of this community fan the flames of injustice and contribute to the most unspeakable kinds of violence against children, that of PA/PAS.
+The irony is those unthinking members of this community fan the flames of injustice and contributes to the most unspeakable kinds of violence against children, that of PA/PAS.
 No innocent father, or man such as Ray Buckley, should be recklessly accused of something he didn’t do.
 False allegations of sexual misconduct with children and the brainwashing of children where PA/PAS occurs are the worst kinds of domestic violence.
 The irony is that the very people who are against domestic violence contribute to it by denying the existence of PA/PAS.

 Unfortunately, Richard Gardner has been relentlessly slandered, demonized, and dismissed as a pedophile by those who are threatened by his work and by others who have never read his articles and books and have not taken the time to realize that he was on the side of truth and justice in these complicated cases.
 This aggressive behavior on the part of so many has contributed to the mass hysteria that has done great damage to those parents and children who are impacted by PA/PAS.

 There is no greater example of this hysteria than the denunciation of “so-called” parental alienation syndrome in the declaration by the National Organization of Women (NOW).
 See Appendix A. This declaration from NOW sums up the arguments against the very existence of PA/PAS.
-Of course, there is no mention of the unfairness of what happens to fathers, the need for a child to have a father, or the very real problem of PAS in children.
+Of course, there is no mention of the unfairness of what happens to fathers, the need for a child to have a father or the very real problem of PAS in children.
 There is no mention of the countless numbers of mothers who have been victimized by PA/PAS.
 The problem is not caused solely by one gender against another.
 It is caused by very disturbed people who have to get their way at all costs.
 Amazingly, the declaration claims that PA/PAS is non-existent!
 But anyone can use ordinary observation to find repeated examples of its existence.

-Current debate over whether the child has experienced a “syndrome” has created a smokescreen that attempts to ignore the fact that children are, in fact, being manipulated and brainwashed into such states of confusion that their perception of events and people around them is severely distorted.
+The current debate over whether the child has experienced a “syndrome” has created a smokescreen that attempts to ignore the fact that children are, in fact, being manipulated and brainwashed into such states of confusion that their perception of events and people around them is severely distorted.
 It doesn’t matter what the tragedy is called; it is still a tragedy for children and the target parent.

 This is an example of making simple that which is very complex with a maneuver of killing the messenger.
 Dr. Gardner’s contributions have been taken out of context and twisted to imply that he encouraged inappropriate sexual behavior.
 For example, he said that if a society has no social prohibition for molesting children sexually, then sexual molestation is common.
 This has been translated as saying it is okay to sexually molest children if no one says not to.
 The fabrications about Dr. Gardner are so extensive that it is an example of brainwashing in itself.
 He is the scapegoat for people who desperately need an enemy to blame.
 No group is more anti-Gardner than are the domestic violence community and the National Organization for Women.